The Top 100 Foods High In Polyphenols

 85. Dried Marjoram (23 mg per 100g)

-Marjoram is dried herb originating from Cyprus and Turkey, and it is slightly similar in taste to oregano.
+Marjoram, a dried herb originating from Cyprus and Turkey, is slightly similar in taste to oregano.

 Consumed either fresh or dry, marjoram adds a herbal and citrus-sweet depth of flavor to various dishes.